Zira-Games/state-machine-animation/README.md

   ExampleAFSM(super.input, super.tickerManager);

   // A readiness hook that returns bool.
-  // If your source state has certain values that the state-machine shouldn't try to react to and evaluate, make sure to return change the implementation from the following.
+  // If your source state has certain values that the state-machine shouldn't try to react to and evaluate, make sure to change the implementation accordingly from the following.
   @override
   bool isReady(state) => true;